-Throughout this paper, we use \textbf{media framing effects} to describe the relation between news article framing and that of reader comments, as an umbrella term that covers two phenomena: \textbf{frame retention} occurs when readers adopt the dominant frame used in the source article in their comments, while \textbf{reframing} occurs when readers shift to a different dominant frame in their comments.
-Figure~\ref{fig:framework} illustrates both, with an example.
+{Throughout this paper, we use the phrase \textbf{media framing effects} to describe the relation between news article framing and that of reader comments, as an umbrella term that covers two phenomena. \textbf{Frame retention} occurs when readers adopt the dominant frame\footnote{We define the dominant frame as the one that covers the most sentences of an article, but at least 40\% (see Section~\ref{sec:dominant}).} used in the source article in their comments. \textbf{Reframing} occurs when readers shift to a different frame in their comments: either a minor frame in the article ({\textit{selective} reframing}), or a completely new, unmentioned frame ({\textit{complete} reframing}).
+Figure~\ref{fig:framework} illustrates this with an example.

-Our large-scale analysis across eleven diverse topics and two news outlets\footnote{The New York Times (USA) and The Globe and Mail (Canada)} reveals systematic patterns of media framing effects.
-We find that (a) frame retention rates vary by source document frame, and this variation correlates highly across the two outlets, with value-laden frames being more often reframed; (b) retention patterns vary systematically by topic, and (c) when reframing, readers predominantly shift discussions toward political interpretation regardless of the original article frame.
+Our large-scale analysis across eleven diverse topics and two news outlets (The New York Times and The Globe and Mail) reveals systematic patterns of media framing effects.
+We find that (a) frame retention rates vary by source document frame, and this variation correlates highly across the two outlets, with value-laden frames being more often reframed; (b) retention patterns vary systematically by topic, and (c) audiences engage in selective reframing, adopting secondary frames rather than completely accepting or rejecting primary frames.